 Other rare and globally threatened birds are the masked finfoot (Heliopais personata), dusky eagle owl (Bubo coromandus), Malaysian peacock pheasent (Polyplectron malacense), blue-banded kingfisher (Alcedo euryzona) and straw-headed bulbul (Pycnonotus zeylanicus).
 It is also the only confirmed breeding site of the hooded pitta (Pitta sordida muelleri) in Peninsular Malaysia.
 A list of birds found at Ulu Muda is found here.

 Other fauna groups like the amphibians, reptiles and insects are not well studied and little is known of them, which is why efforts will be conducted to identify them.

-Mineral springs with a high concentration of mineral nutrients including sodium, calcium, iron, phosphorus and zinc.
+Mineral rich grounds sometimes with hot springs with high concentration of mineral nutrients including sodium, calcium, iron, phosphorus and zinc.
 As plants alone offer poor nutrition, herbivores seek saltlicks to supplement their diet.
 Elephants, gaur, deers, wild boar and tapirs are frequent visitors, often attracting other predators.
 Saltlicks are excellent sites to watch wildlife.
-There are more than 15 saltlicks in Ulu Muda!
+There are more than 9 saltlicks in Ulu Muda!

 Limestone Hills & Caves:

 An exciting recent find is the discovery of a limestone hill and associated caves of Bukit Labu.
 Limestone was previously not known to occur here.
 The caves are small, most requiring climbing to gain access.
-The two larger caves, Gua Labu 1 and Gua Labu 2, are open to visitors with a guide accompanying.
+The larger cave, Gua Labu 1 is the only cave open to visitors with a guide accompanying.

 Due to its location at the north of Peninsular Malaysia, Ulu Muda has elements of Thai-Burmese flora.